Skip to content

 • Cheer with I Adore Athletics

-Our cheer program will provide your participant with all the spirit, cheers, chants, jumps and dancing they can handle!
+Our IAC Cheer program will provide your participant with all the spirit, cheers, chants, jumps and dancing they can handle!
 We also incorporate social emotional learning or SEL activities that focus on team building, problem solving, social awareness and more!
 Participants will learn new skills each week and at the end of our cheer program; students will have built the confidence to put on an exciting cheerleading showcase with a full routine of the cheers, chants, jumps and dances!
-Semester at a Glance Skills/Activities 1 (1) Introductions and ice breaker (2) Review rules and expectations (3) Fun warm up to get the body moving (4) Cheer motions (5) Spirit and show facials 2 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Intro chant (4) Practice spirit and show facials (5) Review and reflection 3 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Jump class – work on jumps and technique t-jump, spread eagle and toe touch (4) Review and reflection 4 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Teach spirit chant 1 (4) Review and reflection 5 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Teach spirit chant 2 (4) Review and reflection 6 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Dance class – learn 5-8 counts (4) Review and reflection 7 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Dance class continued – learn 5-8 counts (4) Review and reflection 8 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Teach novice jumps (4) Review for cheer showcase (5) Review and reflection 9 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Review for cheer showcase (4) Review and reflection 10 Parents will be invited to see our Cheer Showcase – all motions, chants, cheer, jumps and dances
+Week Skills/Activities 1 (1) Introductions and ice breaker (2) Review rules and expectations (3) Fun warm up to get the body moving (4) Cheer motions (5) Spirit and show facials 2 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Intro chant (4) Practice spirit and show facials (5) Review and reflection 3 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Jump class – work on jumps and technique t-jump, spread eagle and toe touch (4) Review and reflection 4 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Teach spirit chant 1 (4) Review and reflection 5 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Teach spirit chant 2 (4) Review and reflection 6 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Dance class – learn 5-8 counts (4) Review and reflection 7 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Dance class continued – learn 5-8 counts (4) Review and reflection 8 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Teach novice jumps (4) Review for cheer showcase (5) Review and reflection 9 (1) Review rules and expectation (2) Fun warm up to get the body moving (3) Review for cheer showcase (4) Review and reflection 10 Parents will be invited to see our Cheer Showcase – all motions, chants, cheer, jumps and dances

 • Chess with The Knight School